-If your Rubber plant has been moved to a new location or if the Light conditions in its current location have Changed, this could cause the leaves to fall off.
+If your rubber plant has been moved to a new location or if the light conditions in its current location have changed, this could cause the leaves to fall off.

-Additionally, you should avoid moving your Rubber plant to a New location too frequently, as this Can also cause stress and lead to leaf loss.
+Additionally, you should avoid moving your rubber plant to a new location too frequently, as this can also cause stress and lead to leaf loss.

 Another possible cause of rubber plant leaves falling off is an infestation of pests.
 Common indoor plant pests such as spider mites, mealybugs, and scale insects can suck the sap out of rubber plant leaves, causing them to turn yellow, wilt, and eventually fall off.

-Pests can also leave behind a Sticky residue, known as honeydew, which Can attract other pests and can cause mold growth.
+Pests can also leave behind a sticky residue, known as honeydew, which can attract other pests and can cause mold growth.

 To address this issue, it’s important to inspect your rubber plant regularly for any signs of pests such as webbing, small bugs, or sticky residue.

-It’s also important to keep the Plant clean, By wiping the leaves with a damp cloth or Washing the plant with water to remove any pests or eggs.
+It’s also important to keep the Plant clean, by wiping the leaves with a damp cloth or Washing the plant with water to remove any pests or eggs.

-If the humidity level in the Room where your Rubber plant is located is too low, the leaves may become dry, crisp, and Brittle, and eventually fall off.
+If the humidity level in the room where your rubber plant is located is too low, the leaves may become dry, crisp, and brittle, and eventually fall off.